AWielguszewski/create-react-app-typescript/README.md

 ## About

 This is a variation of the 'create react app' with custom scripts and template.
-Full `Progressive Web App (PWA)` integration is implemented in this project with offline-first strategy, custom splash screen, icons, configurable service worker and support for web/native notifications.
-The servce worker will notify user that the web page is ready to be used offline and provide a custom 'add to Home Screen' experience.
+Full `Progressive Web App (PWA)` integration is implemented in this project with offline-first strategy, custom splash screen, icons and configurable service worker.
 It includes:

 * [TypeScript](https://www.typescriptlang.org/)